Marine Aviation Training Support Group 21: Early years

 The 2nd Aviation Group was formed at Naval Air Station San Diego in August 1922.
 They were redesignated Aircraft Squadrons, West Coast Expeditionary Force in July 1926.
-January 8, 1934 saw another name change, this time to Aircraft Two, Fleet Marine Force.
-On May 1, 1939, they were redesignated again to the 2nd Marine Aircraft Group.
+8 January 1934 saw another name change, this time to Aircraft Two, Fleet Marine Force.
+On 1 May 1939, they were redesignated again to the 2nd Marine Aircraft Group.
 The group was sent overseas to Marine Corps Air Station Ewa, Hawaii in January 1941.
-There they consolidated with the headquarters of the 2nd Marine Aircraft Wing July 10, 1941, and less than a month later they were redesignated Marine Aircraft Group 21.
+There they consolidated with the headquarters of the 2nd Marine Aircraft Wing 10 July 1941, and less than a month later they were redesignated Marine Aircraft Group 21.

 World War II

-MAG-21 suffered 17 casualties and all 21 of their aircraft were destroyed during the December 7, 1941 attack on Pearl Harbor.
+During the 7 December 1941 attack on Pearl Harbor MAG-21 suffered 17 casualties and all 21 of its aircraft were destroyed.
 Squadrons from MAG-21 fought at the Battle of Wake Island, Battle of Midway and as part of the Cactus Air Force during the Battle of Guadalcanal but the group itself remained at MCAS Ewa until February 1943 when they departed for Banika in the Russell Islands.
 By June 1943, MAG-21's squadrons were fighting large scale operations against Japanese installations in the northern Solomon Islands.
 The group moved to Efate in November 1943 and remained there until June 1944.
-Their final destination during the war was on Guam where they were based from August 1944 until the end of the war.
+Their final destination during the war was on Guam where it was based from August 1944 until the end of the war.

 The squadron returned to Marine Corps Air Station Miramar in March 1946 with follow on movement to Marine Corps Air Station Cherry Point, North Carolina.
-They were deactivated in April 1947.
+The group was decommissioned in June 1947.